LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

 ### Kernel Transaction Manager

-- Applications can, with very little effort, gain **automatic error-recovery** capabilities by using a kernel mechanism called the **Kernel Transaction Manager** (KTM), which provides the facilities required to perform such transactions and enables services such as the **distributed transaction coordinator** (DTC) in user mode to take advantage of them.
+- Apps can, with very little effort, gain **automatic error-recovery** capabilities by using a kernel mechanism called the **Kernel Transaction Manager** (KTM), which provides the facilities required to perform such transactions and enables services such as the **distributed transaction coordinator** (DTC) in user mode to take advantage of them.
 Any developer who uses the appropriate APIs can take advantage of these services as well.
-- As the heart of transaction support, KTM allows transactional resource managers such as **NTFS** and the **registry** to coordinate their updates for a specific set of changes made by an application.
+- As the heart of transaction support, KTM allows transactional resource managers such as **NTFS** and the **registry** to coordinate their updates for a specific set of changes made by an app.
   - NTFS uses an extension to support transactions, called **TxF**.
   - The registry uses a similar extension, called **TxR**.
   - These kernel-mode resource managers work with KTM to coordinate the transaction state, just as user-mode resource managers use DTC to coordinate transaction state across multiple user-mode resource managers.